Using Graphics.DrawMeshInstancedIndirect so that I can calculate the fish positions with compute shader.

 But with compute shader, those several ten-thousands iterations can be done “at the same time” in GPU (it depends how you setup the data).
 And the result data will be transferred back to CPU, and directly apply to Mesh.vertices array.

 And this is what you can see in this video, the fps stays above 70.

-Indirect means CPU tells GPU to get something in GPU
+Indirect means CPU tells GPU to execute work, amount of work is calculated in GPU

 Continue reading “Indirect Compute Shader”